BM21BCS4526/Assessment2/README.md

 **Description**
 This program is a simple contract written in Solidity, a programming language used for developing smart contracts on the Ethereum blockchain.
-The contract has
-    1. public variables that store the details about your coin (Token Name, Token Abbrv., Total Supply)
-    2. a mapping of addresses to balances (address => uint)
-    3. a mint function that takes two parameters: an address and a value.
-       The function then increases the total supply by that number and increases the balance of the “sender” address by that amount
+The function then increases the total supply by that number and increases the balance of the “sender” address by that amount .
-    4.  a burn function, which works the opposite of the mint function, as it will destroy tokens.
+A burn function, works the opposite of the mint function, as it will destroy tokens.
-       It will take an address and value just like the mint functions.
-It will then deduct the value from the total supply and from the balance of the “sender”.
-    5. Lastly, burn function  have conditionals to make sure the balance of "sender" is greater than or equal to the amount that is supposed to be burned.

 **Getting Started**